mono/sdb/README.md

     (sdb)

+You can run the SDB test suite with:

+    $ make check

+It's generally a good idea to do that to ensure that SDB works correctly on your system before you start using it.

 The following variables can be set in your environment or on the Make command line to affect the build:

     * `CD`: Path to the `cd` POSIX utility.
     * `CHMOD`: Path to the `chmod` POSIX utility.
     * `CP`: Path to the `cp` POSIX utility.
+    * `FSHARPI`: Which F# Interactive executable to use.
+    * `FSHARPI_FLAGS`: Flags to pass to F# Interactive.
     * `GENDARME`: Which Gendarme executable to use (optional).
     * `GENDARME_FLAGS`: Flags to pass to Gendarme.
     * `MCS`: Which MCS executable to use.